Scottsdale Trespassing Lawyer

 Defining the Types of Trespassing Crimes in Scottsdale

-Arizona ranks 10th in the country for states with the highest rates of trespassing deaths and injuries.
-In many cases, these situations can arise from simple misunderstandings, but when you find yourself on the wrong side of a trespassing charge, you need an attorney who can look at the facts and fight for your rights.
+In many cases, trespassing situations can arise from simple misunderstandings.
+Still, when you find yourself on the wrong side of a trespassing charge, you need a Scottsdale trespassing attorney who can look at the facts and advocate for your rights.

-1. First-degree trespassing.
-In Scottsdale, an individual can be charged with first-degree trespassing if they have intentionally and knowingly entered the following spaces:
+In Scottsdale, an individual can be charged with first-degree trespassing if they have intentionally and knowingly entered the spaces listed below:

-2. Second-degree trespassing.
 For a second-degree trespassing offense, there is only one kind of crime listed: entering and/or remaining on a nonresidential property or within a commercially fenced yard in an illegal manner.
-This is typically charged as a class 2 misdemeanor crime and can be punished with up to four months in jail and fines totaling $750.
+This is typically charged as a class 2 misdemeanor crime and can be punished with up to four months in jail.

-3. Third-degree trespassing.
-In Arizona, trespassing in the third degree typically involves two actions.
+In Arizona, trespassing in the third degree typically involves one of two actions.
 One, when an individual remains on someone’s property after they have been requested to leave, either by the owner or another individual with authority, or two, when a person stays or enters a railroad property, such as any switching yards, rolling stock, tracks, or storage.

 Depending on the nature and circumstances of your trespassing charge, there are several different penalties that can arise from a successful conviction, including mandatory community service, probation, fines, including restitution payments to victims, jail, or time spent in an Arizona state prison.

-For these reasons and many more, it is important that you reach out to a criminal defense attorney as soon as you learn you are being charged with trespassing in Scottsdale.
+For these reasons and many others, it is important that you reach out to a criminal defense attorney as soon as you learn you are being charged with trespassing in Scottsdale.

 Facing Charges?
 Time Demands Action